Clarendon (1807 ship): Career

 15 February 1813 Clarendon, Scott, master, was at Deal, preparing to sail for Jamaica.
 A gale came up that cost her her anchors.
 Other vessels at Deal were blown out to sea.

 In 1813 the EIC lost its monopoly on the trade between India and Britain.
 British ships were then free to sail to India or the Indian Ocean under a license from the EIC.

 On 1 March 1814 Captain Thomas Lynn acquired a letter of marque On 25 February Clarendon sailed for Batavia.

 Fate

 On 8 January 1815 the United States privateer Young Wasp captured Clarendon of the Cape as Clarendon was returning to London from Batavia.
 Clarendon arrived at Baltimore on 15 April.
 There she was condemned in prize.
 She had on board 1,150,000 pounds of coffee, a quantity of "elephants teeth", "Japan wood", etc.

 Young Wasp had a burthen of 418 tons, was armed with 20 guns, and had a crew of 150 men.
-American records describe Clarendon as carrying 24 guns and having a crew of 50 men.
+American records describe Clarendon as carrying 24 guns and having a crew of 50 men, and being captured off the Cape of Good Hope.